Best practices for advertising apparel and accessories

 color attributes will help match your products with the colors that people are looking for.

 The color name you submit in your product data should match the color name used on your product landing page.
-You can avoid product disapprovals and potentially confusing shoppers by showing a different color name in your Shopping ad than on your product landing page.
+You can avoid product disapprovals and potentially confusing shoppers by not showing a different color name in your Shopping ad than on your product landing page.
 For example, if your product’s color is “Ocean”, include “Ocean” in your

 color attribute instead of changing the color name to “Blue”.